About Me, the writer

 On still another hand, (I have 3) he was one of the writers of Cotton Club, a movie I liked a lot, particularly the script.
 Apparently during those few years when he was still hot, Hollywood found him and he did a great job.
 Only, Cotton Club didn’t do very well, so his life as a screen writer was short.

 Last comment.
 My wife, after listening to my tale of woe for the twentieth time tells me I should concentrate on the pleasure writing gives me rather than pitying myself for my non-existent acclaim.
-Yes some very smart, thoughtful people have recognized what I have written approximates the truth.
+Yes some very smart, thoughtful people have recognized what I have written approximates truth not being told by others.
 And isn’t being said by everyone and his brother.
-Take what you can get.
+Still I should realize to take what you can get.
 So what if I didn’t get there.
 No one really does.
 Well they do but… I’ve come to agree with her perspective.
 It matters little whether I’ve had a lot of good insights to share or few of them.
 Someone else has mastered the art of selling used cars.
 Another person is great at leveraged buyouts.
 I’ve realized the reason it took endless hours for Talmudic scholars to come up with the answers to their questions is that there aren’t any answers, only more and more questions.
 Epiphanies yes–each time I thought I had finally reached the mountain top.
 But invariably those highs faded.
 It took me a long time to realize that my unending search for the answers I needed didn’t bring them.
 For a good reason.
 What I craved doesn’t exist.
 It never has.
 It never will.
 And as for the recognition I crave, what do I really want, to cry out like Sally Field “You like me.
 You really like me?”
-It is an immortal line, well remembered because it captures how pathetic those who turn to others for recognition can be.
-No amount of rewards, interviews, fame, or fortune changes a thing.
+It is an immortal line, well remembered because it captures how pathetic those like me can be and show biz folks who turn to others for recognition.
+No amount of applause, of rewards, interviews, fame, or fortune changes a thing.
 No one can tell me what I should know.
 I am somebody whether I try or not.
 I always have been.
 But also I am no one, like everyone else.
 Within two generations anything I am or did, or said, everything my wife is, or everyone else is– all of it will be forgotten.
 Especially when it comes to ideas.
 Ashes to ashes.
 So have a nice day.

 If only I could harvest the spirit of that realization, see it clearly.
 Enjoy the calm that comes with acknowledging the obvious.
 What is, is.
 And if I can’t get there often enough, at the very least, know how lucky I am that amazingly I still have a beautiful wife who, with all of my shortcomings, on a good day, loves me, 4 cool children, and 6 always surprising grandchildren, two good friends, and enough pleasant acquaintances.
 And a mind that lately has trouble remembering certain names and words, but still works most of the time.
 No one is sick.
 I even had something I recently wrote called “brilliant” by John Podhoretz, editor of Commentary.
 He put an edited version of it in the May issue. (that article is on this site plus the longer version he read)